Month: February 2016

 A web filter may therefore require a certain degree of fine tuning.
 False positives will always occur with any web filter, although careful implementation and choice of keyword terms and website categories will keep this to a minimum, while ensuring that harmful content is blocked.
 Using a flexible, and easy to use school web filter such as WebTitan will make this as straightforward as possible.

-For further information on the full range of features of WebTitan’s school web filtering solutions, contact the sales team today for advice.
+For further information on the full range of features of WebTitan school web filtering solutions, contact the sales team today for advice.
+WebTitan is available on a 30-day free trial to allow you to test the solution for yourself in your own environment before deciding whether or not to make a purchase.

 UK/EU Sales +44 (0)247 699 3641